netcharm/RenderASS_Ofx/readme.md

 ### feature

-1. support as VideoFX add to video track
+1. support as VideoFX filter add to video track
+1. support as VideoFX filter add to static image clip
 1. support clip frame position only
 1. ass only support utf-8
+1. add a simple Tawawa Blue filter :P

 ### to-do